-This took me a long time to make.
-An entire 2 months were spent sourcing videos and pictures, and making sure everything was definitely true.
+This took me a incredibly long time to make.
+An entire 2 months were spent sourcing videos and pictures, and making sure everything was true.
 Not only that, but I had to type it all over again after I accidentally deleted it!

 Thanks to everyone who uploaded the videos here, without them this probably wouldn't have been possible.
 Now, believe it or not but as big as this article is, I have had to cut some stuff out that just didn't fit well with the rest of it.